Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 On A-B Theory of Time

-Understanding both perceptual frames grants us an elaborate insight into the A/B theory dilemma.
+Understanding both perceptual frames grants us insight into the A/B theory dilemma.
 It accentuates the idea that A-Theory and B-Theory might not be mutually exclusive, but rather, interdependent and concurrently valid, each representing a facet of time within its respective frame of reference.

 P1: God’s timeless nature substantiates B-Theory, viewing time in absolute simultaneity.